mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 ### Resetting all property values

-The CSS shorthand property `all` can be used to apply one of these inheritance values to (almost) all properties at once.
-Its value can be any one of the inheritance values (`inherit`, `initial`, `unset`or `revert`).
+The CSS shorthand property [`all`](/en-US/docs/Web/CSS/all) can be used to apply one of these inheritance values to (almost) all properties at once.
+Its value can be any one of the inheritance values (`inherit`, `initial`, `revert`, `revert-layer`, or `unset`).
 It's a convenient way to undo changes made to styles so that you can get back to a known starting point before beginning new changes.

-In the below example we have two blockquotes.
-The first has styling applied to the blockquote element itself, the second has a class applied to the blockquote which sets the value of `all` to `unset`.
+In the below example, we have two blockquotes.
+The first has styling applied to the blockquote element itself.
+The second has a class applied to the blockquote, which sets the value of `all` to `unset`.

 {{EmbedGHLiveSample("css-examples/learn/cascade/all.html", '100%', 800)}}